 NSW Bike Plan Community Consultation Program

-The Bicycle NSW Environmental Trust provided funding to allow Bicycle NSW to perform extensive community consultation acrross NSW for the NSW Bike Plan.
-With the funding provided by the Environmental Trust, Bicycle NSW staff were able to travel throughout the whole of NSW to conduct community consultation work.
+The Bicycle NSW Environmental Trust provided funding to perform extensive community consultation across the state for the NSW Bike Plan.
+With the funding provided by the Environmental Trust, Bicycle NSW staff were able to travel throughout the whole of the state to conduct community consultation work.

 The program included:

-- Developing relationships with relevant local councils – including them in the planning process through their local community based bicycle user groups.
+- Developing relationships with relevant local councils, including them in the planning process through their local community based bicycle user groups (BUGs)

-- Working with local offices of NSW and other Government agencies – e.g. Health, Education, Roads, Transport, Environment.
+- Working with local offices of state and federal Government agencies (including the Departments of Health, Education, Roads, Transport, and Environment)

 Bicycle NSW Environmental Trust Annual Appeal 2017